sc18kg/aws_vcp_sre_NETWORK/README.md

 ![SUBNET](vpc-configuration-new.png)

 ## Route Tables (RT)
-- Contains a set of rules, called routes which are used to determine where the network traffic of the subnets or gateway is directed
+- Each VPC has an implicit router, and you use route tables to control where the network traffic is directed.
+Each subnet must also be associated with a route table, this can be seperate from the main route table.
+If not specified the network will default to the main route table.
+Each table contains a set of rules, called routes which are used to determine where the network traffic of the subnets or gateway is directed

 ![ROUTETABLE](TBSja.png)
 ## Network Access Control List (NACLs)